mozilla/global-sprint/_articles/projects.md

 ### Registered vs. FEATURED(!)
 Projects
-Our checklist covers everything a project needs to be REGISTERED for the Sprint.
-There are also extra, optional items that will level-up your open leadership skills and maximize participation.
+Our checklist covers everything a project needs to be FEATURED  for the Sprint.
 Complete this next level of preparation and your project will be FEATURED on [Network Pulse](https://www.mozillapulse.org/featured), where potential contributors will see it first.

 ### FAQs for Project Leads
 Coming soon!